Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.rst

 * cpu: Number of CPUs
 * ram: Size of memory
 * disks: Number of disks
-* osversion: as a Number.
-"Fedora 33" becomes "33", "CentOS 7.4.1708" becomes "741708" - to see when an update happened (only Python 2 variant of this check)
+* only Python 2 variant of this check: osversion: as a Number.
+"Fedora 33" becomes "33", "CentOS 7.4.1708" becomes "741708" - to see when an update happened

 Credits, License